vonbarown/Pursuit-Core-Web-Middleware-Lab/README.md

 ```

 Create a middleware function, `isAnimal`, to check if the requested animal is in the list and route the user's request accordingly.
 As your user doesn't need to update, delete, or add information, this can be a GET request.

+## Front end

+Create an `input` and a button.
+Clicking on the button should send a request to this endpoint.
+Display the result using whatever UI you want to.

 ## `/random` - Random number picker.